withoutanybug/MSBD5001-individual_project/README.md

 # MSBD5001-individual_project
-run untitled1.py and it will generate test.csv
+run untitled1.py and it will generate test.csv.
 Thank you so much for your time!